 The 280-page reader is a compilation of four lengthy stories, a play, and several short stories by Leo Tolstoy.
 Some of these works have been modified and updated by Jenny Phillips.

-Art projects in this level teach line-art drawing skills, so students need a set of drawing pencils and a sketchbook.
+Art projects at this level teach line-art drawing skills, so students need a set of drawing pencils and a sketchbook.

 The daily coursework consists of dictation sentences, "ladders" (lists of states and capitals) and poetry to be memorized, lessons from the course book, independent reading, and composition work.